petero2018/currys_take_home/README.md

 poetry run python -m pipelines.github_pipeline
 ```

 Each repo gets its own dataset name (`<owner>_<repo>_pull_requests`).
-Downstream tools such as Synapse serverless SQL or Spark can attach directly to the Parquet files for analytics without incurring DWU costs.
+Downstream tools such as Synapse serverless SQL or Spark can attach directly to the JSON outputs for analytics without incurring DWU costs.

-You can also set the repo list in `src/pipelines/.dlt/config.toml`:
+You can also set the repo list and bucket URL in `src/pipelines/.dlt/config.toml`:

 ```
 [pipeline]
 repos = ["petero2018/learningPySpark", "apache/airflow"]
+bucket_url = "abfss://currysprodfs@stcurrysprod.dfs.core.windows.net/github"
 ```

-When this file exists, the pipeline reads it automatically (unless overridden by the `GITHUB_REPOS` env var), which makes managing multiple repositories easier than passing long env strings.
+When this file exists, the pipeline reads it automatically (unless overridden by the `GITHUB_REPOS` or `DLT_BUCKET_URL` env vars), which makes managing multiple repositories and destinations easier than passing long env strings.